Essay Writing Tips for ISB Young Leaders Programme

 If you notice, the above paragraph touches upon both the points (a) said WHAT was done, and (b) HOW it was done.
 A mistake here is to get into the details.
 Since there are only 300 words overall try to keep it as short as possible.
 More details can be given, if asked, at the interview stage.

 Here, focus on the result of the action performed above.
 You should focus on the success (or even the failure) of the action.
 What is important is you give a very clear idea of outcome through data rather than any perceived reasons for success/failure.

 “By trying to talk in their language, i.e., how they could succeed in partnering, I was able to engage 20+ initial prospects for sponsorship.
 Post our meeting, I was able to convince 14 such startups to take up one of the various sponsorship options that ranged from Rs.25,000 to Rs.1,00,000.
 Not only had I exceeded the quota by 30% but we also had a new set of companies that we could approach the next year.”

-In the paragraph above, there is a clear success story but it is articulated using numbers, as well as intangibles, i.e., new set of companies.
-This is the important point that many people miss out when writing such essays.
+In the paragraph above, there is a clear success story but it is articulated using numbers, as well as intangibles, i.e., a new set of companies.
+This is an important point that many people miss out when writing such essays.